GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 The Operational Performer Viewpoint represents the taxonomy of the identified Operational Performers, if existing and relevant for the understanding of the operation of the intended solution.

+Representation:

 A block definition diagram (BDD) featuring Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for problem understanding and analysis.
 Note: Identified Stakeholders are related to Operational Performers if appropriate.

+A table containing operational performers, their inter relations  and relations to stakeholders

+## SAF_O2_OPRF_Table

+### Icon
+*none*

+### Documentation
+The Operational Performer Viewpoint represents the taxonomy of the identified Operational Performers, if existing and relevant for the understanding of the operation of the intended solution.

+Representation:

+A block definition diagram (BDD) featuring Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for problem understanding and analysis.
+Note: Identified Stakeholders are related to Operational Performers if appropriate.

+A table containing operational performers, their inter relations  and relations to stakeholders

 ## SAF_O2_STID